 Actuarial assumptions.
-The total pension liability in the June 30, 2018 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:
+The total pension liability as of June 30, 2019 was determined by actuarial valuation prepared as of June 30, 2018.
+Subsequent to the June 30, 2018 valuation, the Board adopted new actuarial assumptions based on the experience investigation for the four-year period ending June 30, 2018.
+The following actuarial assumptions are applied to all periods included in the measurement: